ATL-WDI-Curriculum/es6-1/README.md

 ### Spread Operator

-The spread operator `...` allows an expression to be expanded into multiple elements.
+[Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator): The spread operator `...` allows an expression (like an array) to be expanded into multiple elements.

-This is useful when you would like to separate an array into individual elements:
+This make separating an array into individual elements incredibly simple.
+In ES5, you would need to use the index of each array item in order to get access to that value/send in that value as an argument.

 ```js
 // ES5